 Anzen Dojo training (seven-hour spring course)

-In 2016, we will run sevenhour courses in spring and fall to upgrade and maintain the level of current safety leaders in addition to holding a short Anzen Dojo program with three sessions aimed at supplementing and increasing the number of safety leaders.
+In 2016, we held two seven-hour SMM Anzen Dojo courses, in spring and fall respectively, at each business site to upgrade and maintain the level of current safety leaders and improve their level of activity.
+We also held a short SMM Anzen Dojo “New Safety Leader Training Program” with three sessions aimed at supplementing and increasing the number of safety leaders.
+This resulted in 47 new safety leaders.

-There were seven injury accidents (frequency rate: 0.96) at overseas workplaces.
-The frequency rate for Japan and overseas was 0.74, and no fatal accidents occurred.
-There were no new instances of occupational illnesses at workplaces either in Japan or overseas.
-Note that this data was collected during the calendar year, January to December 2015.
+There were 11 injury accidents (frequency rate: 1.20) at overseas business sites.
+The combined frequency rate for Japan and overseas was 1.46.
+However, there were no new instances of occupational illnesses at business sites either in Japan or overseas.
+Note that this data was collected during the calendar year, January to December 2016.

 |Year||Item||SMM non-consolidated||Group companies||Total|